 But some of us need to hear that from someone else before we can begin to see it ourselves.
 And then there will be other times when we need to feel loved by the person who says those words in order for them to have meaning.
 And because humans are complicated creatures with lots of feelings, these situations happen all too often: We expect others to meet our needs before they even know what they are; we wait for others to show us affection before offering it back; and worst yet, we expect someone else (or multiple someones) will save us from ourselves when really only one person can ever do that—and guess what?
 That person is you!

-If you want to really genuinely start to feel love yourself, you need to start with a solid understanding of who you are, what's important to you, what you want in life and how to get there.
+If you want to really genuinely start to feel love for yourself, you need to start with a solid understanding of who you are, what's important to you, and what you want in life.

 This is the first step.
 It's easy to say that we should love ourselves and everyone else but when do we start doing it?
 If you want to start the process today, then I recommend having an honest conversation with yourself about yourself and your true feelings on these subjects.
 They are more important than you realize.